Censure in the United States: Other censure attempts

-In 1998, resolutions to censure President Bill Clinton for his role in the Monica Lewinsky scandal were introduced and failed.
+In 1998, resolutions to censure President Bill Clinton for his role in the Clinton–Lewinsky scandal were introduced and failed.
 The activist group MoveOn.org originated in 1998, after the group's founders began a petition urging the Republican-controlled Congress to "censure President Clinton and move on"—i.e., to drop impeachment proceedings, pass a censure of Clinton, and focus on other matters.
 From 2005 to 2007, members of Congress introduced several resolutions to censure President George W. Bush and other members of the Bush administration.
 Most of the resolutions focused on Bush's handling of the Iraq War, but one resolution concerned the administration's "unlawful authorization of wiretaps of Americans" and two others alleged that Bush and Attorney General Alberto Gonzales had violated "statutes, treaties, and the Constitution."
 From 2013 to 2016, members of Congress introduced several resolutions to censure President Barack Obama.
 These resolutions charged that Obama had usurped the "legislative power of Congress” or had acted unlawfully.
 None of the resolutions to censure Bush or Obama were adopted.

 On August 18, 2017, a resolution was introduced in the House to censure President Donald Trump for his comments "that 'both sides' were to blame for the violence in" the Unite the Right rally.
-On January 18, 2018 another motion to censure Trump was introduced in the House of Representatives by Rep. Cedric Richmond (D), who at the time was the Chairman of the Congressional Black Caucus, for Trump's remark, alleged by people in the room, stating "Why do we want all these people from 'shithole countries' coming here?"
-According to people in the room at the time, Trump was referring to people from Haiti and African nations coming to the United States of America.
+On January 18, 2018, another motion to censure Trump was introduced in the House of Representatives by Rep. Cedric Richmond (D), who at the time was the Chairman of the Congressional Black Caucus, for Trump's remark, alleged by people in the room, stating "Why do we want all these people from 'shithole countries' coming here?"
+According to people in the room at the time, Trump was referring to people from Haiti and African nations coming to the United States.
 The censure motion failed to reach any legislative action.
-This comment was alleged to have been made on January 11, 2018 in an Oval Office meeting with lawmakers regarding immigration.
+This comment was alleged to have been made on January 11, 2018, in an Oval Office meeting with lawmakers regarding immigration.